AjayGhimire1998/JavaScript-MovieApp-using-OMDB-API/README.md

 ## Acknowledgments

-Thanks to the developers of React.js, Redux.js, Express.js, MongoDB, for providing valuable content and tools.
+Thanks to the developers of OMDb API and YouTube API for providing valuable contents and tools.

-# Enjoy GoalsToScore and happy-productivity! 🎉
+# Enjoy Movie-Finder and happy-movie-hunting! 🎉